Metuphysics/Metuphysics/README.md

 - 👋 Hi, I’m @Metuphysics
 - 👀 I’m interested in pyhsics and code
 - 🌱 I’m diligent Coding Images
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on 3D stereo vision with Tensorflow or Pytorch
 - 📫 How to reach me ...ıdk can u?

 <!---